Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Introduction

+where $f$ is a given function $f$ and $\pi$ a probability measure over $\mathbb{R}^d$.
+In the vast majority of cases, the integral is not analytically computable, necessitating numerical approximation.
+If $\pi$ is absolutely continuous with density $p$, classical Gaussian quadrature techniques achieve exponential rates of convergence, but these are known to suffer from the curse of dimensionality.
+Instead, one often adopts probabilistic techniques.
+The simplest of these is crude Monte Carlo (MC) integration: generating independent samples $\{\bx_i\}_{i=1}^m$ from $\pi$, and returning the empirical average of $\{f(\bx_i)\}_{i=1}^m$.
+This method converges at a prohibitively slow rate of $\bigO(m^{-1/2})$ in $L^2$.
+If one cannot easily generate independent samples from $\pi$, Markov Chain Monte Carlo (MCMC) is often used instead.
+This method generates approximate samples from $\pi$ as iterates of an ergodic Markov chain.
+Under certain assumptions on the chain, this approach will also converge at rate $\bigO(m^{-1/2})$.

+To achieve ``super-root-$m$'' rates of convergence, alternative non-random sampling techniques have been proposed.
+Quasi Monte Carlo is a classic example with dimension-dependent $\bigO(m^{-1}\log m)$ convergence.
+More recently, the herding algorithm~\citep{Welling2009a,Welling2009b,Welling2010} was proposed to learn Markov Random Fields (MRFs).
+First applicable to discrete finite-dimensional spaces, it was later extended to continuous spaces and infinite dimensions through the kernel trick by~\citet{Chen2010SuperSamples}, who called the resulting algorithm \emph{Kernel Herding} (KH).
+A general convergence rate of $\bigO(m^{-1/2})$ was also provided, showing that KH performs, asymptotically, at least as well as crude Monte Carlo methods.
+However, in practice, KH typically exhibits faster convergence, suggesting these rates can be improved.

-In an alternative Bayesian approach,~\cite{Ohagan1991,Ghahramani2002BayesianMC} assume a Gaussian Process prior on $f(\cdot)$ and use a herding algorithm to sample so as to minimize the corresponding moment matching discrepancy arising out of the posterior of $f(\cdot)$, after observing the points already sampled.
-This perspective was shown to be equivalent to minimizing the herding discrepancy, but with an additional step of also minimizing the weights attached to the sampled points, instead of using uniform weights of $\nicefrac{1}{n}$~\cite{Huszar2012OptimallyWeightedHI}.
-Empirically, it was observed that this new algorithm---called Sequential Bayesian Quadrature (SBQ)---converges faster than naive herding because of the additional weight optimization step.
-To the best of our knowledge, the analysis of faster convergence for SBQ was still largely an open problem before our present~work.
+\citet{Chen2010SuperSamples} also suggested a \emph{moment matching} interpretation of the algorithm: kernel herding is equivalent to choosing samples $\{\bx_i\}_{i=1}^m$ that minimize the Maximum Mean Discrepancy (MMD) metric (see~\citet{Chen2010SuperSamples,Huszar2012OptimallyWeightedHI}) between $\pi$ and the empirical measure of $\{\bx_i\}_{i=1}^m$.
+In an alternative Bayesian approach,~\citet{Ohagan1991} and~\citet{Ghahramani2002BayesianMC} assume a GP prior on $f$.
+Each sample $\bx_i$ is generated by minimizing the mean squared error of the posterior of $f$, conditioned on the points $\{\bx_j\}_{j<i}$ already sampled.
+This was shown to be equivalent to KH (with kernel dictated by the covariance of the GP), but with an additional step of also minimizing the weights attached to the sampled points (that is, instead of using uniform weights of $\nicefrac{1}{m}$~\citep{Huszar2012OptimallyWeightedHI}).
+Empirically, it was observed that this new algorithm---called \emph{Sequential Bayesian Quadrature} (SBQ)---converges faster than KH due to the additional weight optimization step.